You’ve got your brand new home security system and are ready to put up the cameras.

-Pro Tip: You may want to consider installing a peephole door camera as well.
-The best ones will send you alerts when motion is detected at your front door, which will go a long ways towards reducing unwanted intruders.
+You may want to consider installing a peephole door camera as well.
+The best ones will send you alerts when motion is detected at your front door, which goes a long ways towards reducing unwanted intruders.

 Approximately 22% of bad guys enter a home though the back door.
 This is high enough that it certainly warrants a security camera.

-Keep in mind the same tip as the front door camera.
-Don’t place it where it can be easily smashed or destroyed.
+Keep in mind the same tip as for the front door camera: don’t place it where it can be easily smashed or destroyed.
 It’s best to place a surveillance camera on the second floor and look down towards the back door.

 Thieves will sometimes break a window in order to gain access to your home.
 They most often choose one that is off the street in order to decrease their chances of being caught.

 Survey the area around your house.
 Do a walk-around.
-Which window is the most secluded, and out of the view of neighbours or a passerby?
-Put a home security cameras there.
+Which window is the most secluded, and out of the view of neighbors or a passerby?
+Put a home security camera there.

-If it’s dark, be sure to install a solar powered security light as well in order to reduce the change that your house will be broke into.
+If it’s dark, be sure to install a solar powered security light as well in order to reduce the chance that your house is broken into.

-There are plenty of things in the backyard or unlocked storage shed that could attract the attention of a thief.
+There are plenty of things in the backyard, or in unlocked storage shed, that could attract the attention of a thief.
 Lawn maintenance equipment, bicycles, etc. There’s sometimes a thousand dollars worth of stuff just left out.

-Most burglars will gain access to your backyard through the gate.
-It’s easier than jumping, or breaking a fence and will create less of a disturbance in the neighbourhood.
+Most burglars gain access to your backyard through the gate.
+It’s easier than jumping, or breaking a fence and will create less of a disturbance in the neighborhood.

 So be sure to place a security camera pointing towards the backyard gate.
-Also keep this area well-light to increase the safety of your home.
+Also keep this area well-lit to increase the safety of your home.

-Pro tip: It’s useful to put some security cameras out of reach of the bad guys, pointing down at something like a window or door.
+It’s useful to put some security cameras out of reach of the bad guys, pointing down at something like a window or door.
 But, you can also put some in plain view because this will often make the thief just move onto an easier target.
-When there’s one security camera, there’s usually more.
+When there is one security camera, there are usually more.
 Intruders know this.